sh1boot/sh1boot.github.io/drafts/things-i-would-fix-in-scratch.md

 Different blocks for "with screen refresh", rather than this arcane checkbox you only see at creation.

+Double-click on function blocks to go to where they're defined.
+Maybe variables too (where there's a set-var-to).

 Also:
 * diff-ability and revision control